 Now a Community Centre this was the school that many Fannings would have attended.

 William Fannin leased land at Lissaroon.
 He is the earliest Fanning ancestor I have been able to trace.
-The remains of his large house remain although they have not been lived in for years.
+The remains of his relatively large house remain although they have not been lived in for years.

 The Trants owned this land and much more in the area.
 Landedestates.ie describes the Trant holdings in their Landed Estates of Munster database: